ryantanlien/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-Applicant does not exist
+Applicant does not exist.

     * 1a1.
 LinkedOUT shows 0 applicant listed.